bnlabs/bnscreenshare-web-app/README.md

 \
 \
  **Note**:
-* Due to browser limitations, sharing an app's audio or the whole computer's audio isn't possible, however, with Google Chrome, sharing a tab's audio is possible
+* Due to browser limitations, sharing a window's audio isn't possible, however, with Google Chrome, sharing a tab's audio or system audio is possible

 # Technologies
 * React